Spanish

 Students study all of the following themes on which the assessments are based.

-This specification can be found here.
+The specification can be found here

 How can you help your child in Spanish